 Research Interests.
-I design, build, and analyze secure and scalable networked systems.
-My research touches all parts of the networking stack, from the core Internet protocols (e.g., TCP, IP, and BGP), through content delivery networks, to scaling Internet applications such as anonymous communication and cryptocurrencies.
-My research methodology spans the entire range from system design, through rigorous analysis and experimental evaluation, to informing deployment via standardization and interactions with practitioners.
+I design, build, and analyze secure and scalable protocols and networked systems.
+My work focuses on the mechanisms that comprise Internet services.
+It ranges from the core Internet protocols, through content delivery networks, to large-scale Internet applications.
+My research methodology combines rigorous analysis with experimental evaluation, as well as informing deployment via standardization and interactions with practitioners.

 Honors and Awards

 I'm on the program committee for the following conferences: